Lzadhito/star-wars-mini-wiki/README.md

 # Star Wars Mini Wiki

-Star Wars Mini Wiki is powered by [SWAPI GQL](https://swapi-graphql.netlify.app) to serve mini wiki of star wars
+Star Wars Mini Wiki is powered by [SWAPI GQL](https://swapi-graphql.netlify.app) to serve mini wiki of star wars.

 ## Used Libraries

 - emotion: to provide css in js styling in css performance
 - graphql: for better than REST API (no debate XD)

+## Useful But Not Used Libraries

-- nah, not including some UI library: It was planned to use ThemeUI (actually it was installed on first commit), but the website UI is too minimalist to use UI library.
+- any UI library: It was planned to use ThemeUI (actually it was installed on first commit), but the website UI is too minimalist to use UI library.
+- lodash or any util libraries: even though there is some utilities that might be useful but lodash is too fat for this simple projects.

+> The reason to not including this wonderful libraries is to only boost preformance (even though the score on this is quite low).
+The developer saw the opportunity to implement Next JS' SSG as a comparison to another Next JS projects which not using SSG.

 ## Pages